Choose Your Help Topic Below

-With the development of engine management, ignition coils have undergone a complete redesign.
-So, the traditional oil/asphalt filled, barrel shaped coils have died.
-As a result, virtually all manufacturers use resin filled plastic coils, which are manufactured in all shapes and sizes.
-They are smaller, lighter and more efficient, but regrettably they are not always more reliable.
+With the development of engine management; ignition coils have undergone a complete redesign.
+So, the traditional oil/asphalt filled; barrel shaped coils have died.
+As a result, virtually all manufacturers, use resin filled plastic coils.
+They are smaller, lighter and more efficient.
+But, regrettably they are not always more reliable.

-When a voltage is passed through a magnetic field is generated around the windings.
-If the voltage is interrupted (switched off) the magnetic field collapses.
+Consequently, when a voltage is passed through it; a magnetic field is generated around the windings.
+If the voltage is interrupted (switched off); the magnetic field collapses.
 As a result, generating a voltage in the secondary windings.
-This generated or induced voltage, is dependent upon the ratio of the windings (primary to secondary).
+This generated or induced voltage; is dependent upon; the ratio of the windings (primary to secondary).
 Not to mention, the voltage turning on and off quickly.

-Contact points were used to opened and closed the switch..
-Consequently, just before the piston reached top dead centre.
-During the late 70’s and early 80’s electronic ignition, replaced the mechanically operated contacts.
-This enabled a faster switching speed (hence higher voltage output) and more accurate ignition timing settings.
+The switch is opened and closed by contact points.
+Consequently, just before the piston reached top dead center.
+During the late 70’s and early 80’s electronic ignition; replaced the mechanically operated contacts.
+This enabled a faster switching speed (hence higher voltage output).
+And, more accurate ignition timing settings.

-With engine manufacturers designing more and more powerful engines, the need arose for higher voltage ignition systems.
-High cylinder pressures, high combustion chamber temperatures and a lean mixture; all make it difficult for the spark to jump across the plug gap.
+So, with engine manufacturers designing more and more powerful engines; the need arose for higher voltage ignition systems.
+High cylinder pressures; high combustion chamber temperatures and a lean mixture; all make it difficult for the spark to jump across the plug gap.
 As a result, requiring a higher voltage.
-The most demanding applications include turbo/supercharged, lean burn or direct petrol injection applications.
-Following the advent of electronic ignition, designers turned to developing the ignition coil.
+The most demanding applications include turbo/supercharged; lean burn or direct petrol injection applications.
+Following the advent of electronic ignition; designers turned to developing the ignition coil.

 Pencil or coil on plug ignition coils

-The spark plug has the coil mounted on top of it.
-The high voltage pulse is fed straight to the spark plug, minimising power loss.
+So, the spark plug has the coil mounted on top of it.
+The high voltage pulse is fed; straight to the spark plug; minimizing power loss.

 Ignition coil pack systems